-Grades:9-12Length: Full YearPrerequisite:NoneCredit: 1.0Examination:Local4.0 MCC
+Grades:9-12Length: Full YearPrerequisite:NoneCredit: 1.0 BHSExamination:Local4.0 MCC

 In today's digital world effective use of computers is critical for success in any career.
 This course will allow students to develop the essential skills necessary upon entering college or the work force.
-Hands-on activities will focus on keyboarding skill development, introduction to Windows environment and Microsoft Office for Microsoft 365 including: MS Word, Excel, Access and PowerPoint for the creation of basic business documents and file management.
+Hands-on activities will focus on keyboarding skill development, introduction to Windows environment and Microsoft Office 2013 including: MS Word, Excel, Access, and PowerPoint for the creation of basic business documents and file management.
 This course is extremely helpful to college-bound students.
-Students wanting to master keyboarding skills should consider taking Keyboarding and Essential Computing Skills instead.
 This course may be used to earn four (4) college credits through Monroe Community College.